astibal/smithproxy/QuickInstall-Mitm.md

 - File locations
     `/etc/smithproxy/` - all configurations
-    `/var/smithproxy/` - local capture files (a bit nonstandard directory, sorry)
+    `/var/smithproxy/` - local capture files (bit nonstandard directory, sorry)
     `/var/log/smithproxy/` - log files, including `SSLKEYLOG`

 - Not all traffic routed via `sx-host` is diverted to `smithproxy`.
-    By default, only interfaces, which don't have _default route associated_ are diverted.
+    By default, only traffic from interfaces not having _default route associated_ are diverted.
-    This is controlled by a script `smithproxy.startup.cfg`.
+    This can be changed in `smithproxy.startup.cfg`. (requires `sx-network@default` restart).
 ```
 # SMITH_INTERFACE='-'    # '-' : enable on downlink interfaces (without default route applied)
                          # '*' : enable on ALL interfaces